New York Public Records Search

 The 8.5 million residents of New York City reported over 50,000 violent crimes and 333 murders or non-negligent homicides in 2014, according to FBI crime statistics.
 Yet the much smaller town of Mount Vernon doubtlessly lands higher on the list of crimes per capita because its 68,000 residents reported 490 incidents of violent crime and 6 murders or non-negligent homicides in the same period.
 Similarly, the city of Newburgh on the Hudson River, with 28,000 residents, logged 411 violent crimes and 1 murder or non-negligent homicide.
 Hempstead Village, with 55,000 residents, had 477 violent crimes and 8 murders or non-negligent homicides.

 Criminal records are not available to the general public.
 A person may check his own record, but only registered employers and agencies may look up another person's records.
 To that end, anyone may search for records of people who have been convicted of a crime but records may be retired after the sentence has been served.
-A RecordsFinder.com search may produce similar results.
+A RecordsFinder.com New York criminal records search may produce similar results.

 The state sex offender registry lists all Level 2 and Level 1 sex offenders with photos.
 Residents may search the database by name or location to find out if there's a sex offender in their area or near a school.